djeada/Numpy-Tutorials/notes/5_reshaping_arrays.md

  [6]]
 ```

-Explanation:

 - Using `-1` in the `reshape()` method allows NumPy to automatically determine the appropriate dimension size based on the total number of elements.
 - `arr.reshape(1, -1)` converts the array into a row vector with 1 row and as many columns as needed.
 - `arr.reshape(-1, 1)` converts the array into a column vector with as many rows as needed and 1 column.
-- **Practical Use Case:** Reshaping arrays into row or column vectors is essential when performing matrix multiplications or when interfacing with libraries that require specific input shapes.
+- Reshaping arrays into row or column vectors is useful when performing matrix multiplications or when interfacing with libraries that require specific input shapes.

 ### Higher-Dimensional Reshaping